tagsysx/CardPilot/readme.md

 ### 1. iOS Shortcuts Configuration

-To set up CardPilot with iOS Shortcuts for NFC triggering:
+To set up CardPilot with iOS Shortcuts for NFC triggering using URL Scheme:

 1. Open the **Shortcuts** app on your iOS device
 2. Create a new shortcut
 3. Add the "NFC" trigger
+4. Add "Get Current WiFi Network" action to capture WiFi details
-4. Add the "Open App" action and select CardPilot
+5. Add "Get Details of WiFi Network" action and select "SSID"
-5. Optionally, add "Get Text from Input" to pass context information
+6. Add "Open URLs" action (not "Open App")
+7. Set the URL to: `cardpilot://collect?sourceApp=Shortcuts&autoExit=true&silent=true&ssid=[WiFi Variable]`
+8. Replace `[WiFi Variable]` with the SSID variable from step 5
+9. Save the shortcut

+**Alternative: Simple NFC-only setup**
+If you only need NFC triggering without WiFi details:
+1. Add "NFC" trigger
+2. Add "Open URLs" action
+3. Set URL to: `cardpilot://collect?sourceApp=Shortcuts&autoExit=true&silent=true`
-6. Save the shortcut
+4. Save the shortcut

 ### 2. URL Scheme Integration